bdolmo/CLACS/README.md

  ### Step2.
 SNV calling

 Next to the mapping phase we will perform the variant calling for every BAM.
-We will use `variantCallChipSeq.pl` which wraps FreeBayes variant caller.
+We will use `callSNV.pl` which wraps FreeBayes variant caller.
 FreeBayes is a popular tool that is commonly used to detect germline and somatic mutations in a wide variety of sequencing assays.

 ````
-perl variantCallChipSeq.pl -i <bam_input_dir> -o <output_dir> -t <CPUs> -r <reference_fasta>
+perl callSNV.pl -i <bam_input_dir> -o <output_dir> -t <CPUs> -r <reference_fasta>
 ````

 Where: